jberli/phyloscope/README.md

 ### Photography widget

 The photography widget allows you to put a face on the name.
-Those are photography from the **iNaturalist community** published under a **CC-BY** licenses or in the **Public Domain**.
+Those are photography from the **iNaturalist community** published under a **CC-BY** license or in the **Public Domain**.
 A link to the original photography and its uploader is available at the bottom of the widget when hovering.

 <p align="center">
     <img src="https://raw.githubusercontent.com/jberli/phyloscope/refs/heads/main/assets/photography.jpg" alt="Photography"/>